nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 ## Data generation

-Generating car movements was more difficult than I've initially estimated.
-My first approach was to generate procedurally a set of interconnected roads, but for the sake of simplicity I've opted for a simple grid.
+Generating car movements was more difficult than I'd initially estimated.
+My first approach was to generate a set of interconnected roads procedurally, but for the sake of simplicity, I've opted for a simple grid.

 The size of the grid, the number of "roads" (the perpendicular lines forming the grid), the number of police cars, the number of personal cars, their speed, etc. can be configured and changed from the `application.properties` file: